Nonprofits tap bonds for the first time to spur economic opportunity in low-income neighborhoods.

 On the other side of town, along a tract of abandoned buildings and vacant lots, local leaders work with a community development financial institution (CDFI) to stitch together a financing package for low-income housing from public sector funding sources, foundation grants, and short-term loans from banks.
 The former is considered a sure bet, while the latter is perceived as a high-risk investment with small odds of success.
 They epitomize the uneven playing field in the quest for development dollars.

 A recent bond deal that raised $100 million for the Local Initiatives Support Corporation (LISC), a highly regarded CDFI with an equally high S&P ‘AA’ investment-grade credit rating, may change all that.
-Once relegated to a specialized pool of public sector, bank and philanthropic funding, LISC, a nonprofit with an impressive track record bringing public/private investments to local needs, is the first to prove that CDFIs can tap the ocean of longer-term general investment capital available through the public bond markets.
+Once relegated to a specialized pool of public sector, bank and philanthropic funding, LISC, a nonprofit with an impressive track record bringing public/private investments to local needs, is the first to prove that CDFIs can tap the ocean of longer-term capital available in the public bond markets.

 “This is a complete game-changer for us and for CDFIs more broadly,” says Maurice Jones, CEO of LISC, which has invested more than $17 billion since 1980 to spur economic opportunity and revitalize disinvested communities.
 “With better access to capital markets, we can assemble flexible financing to fuel new businesses, jobs and large-scale redevelopment efforts.”